 Turn-ons vary according to gender and orientation.
-The male and female view of what is erotic are very different.
+The male and female views of what is erotic are very different.
 An erotically responsive person may not understand that others are not necessarily interested in fantasies.
-Even men who are highly responsive are not necessarily interested in erotic concepts, fantasies and portrayals.
+Even men are not necessarily interested in erotic concepts, fantasies and portrayals.
 Some men’s fantasies can definitely be shared.
 Women can also suggest activities that they enjoy with a lover.
 We each have the right to privacy.
 It’s a personal decision.
 Many people don’t want to share fantasies.

 There is a difference between a man’s responsiveness and his enjoyment of erotic turn-ons.
 The vast majority of men focus purely on opportunities for intercourse.
 Other men (often the more educated) enjoy fantasies, masturbation alone and foreplay activities with a lover.
 A man with a creative imagination can obtain release through masturbation alone.
 He may also want to spend longer enjoying sexual pleasuring with a lover.
 This impacts on his lover.
-Women do not always want to engage in extended sex play.
+Women are not always willing to engage in extended sex play.